-When a child is put on probation, it is NOT for a set period of time like it is for adults.
-Probation can be open ended for a juvenile offender.
+When a child is put on probation, it is not for a set period of time like it is for adults.
+Probation is open ended for a juvenile offender.
 The time frame is structured as an appropriate period of time to ensure that the offense has been addressed and the youth’s plan to avoid re-offending has been approved and accepted.

 Several conditions will be put on a child sentenced to probation.
-This list is definitely not a comprehensive list, but here are some of the more common conditions:
+Here are some of the more common conditions:

 - School Attendance Required